STABILIZATION IS THE FIRST LINE OF DEFENSE

 -

-HELIX is sold as a base stabilized platform, with sensors, effectors, and autonomy capabilities integrated through modular packages.
 Pricing is structured to maintain disciplined gross margins as integration complexity increases, ensuring commercial sustainability while supporting partner ecosystems.

 25LB Form Factor ~ 250LB Payload ~100+MPH

-HELIX is a heavy-payload, high-speed, multi-axis stabilized platform capable of supporting up to 200 pounds of combined payload in dual-payload configurations.
+HELIX is a heavy-payload, high-speed, multi-axis stabilized platform capable of supporting up to 250 pounds of combined payload in dual-payload configurations.
 It is designed for initial deployment on ground vehicles and fixed-site installations, with support for continuous azimuth rotation and stabilized operation at vehicle speeds up to 100 mph.

 HELIX supports multiple mission configurations, including: